JoelAngels/JoelAngels/README.md

 I am really passionate about Frontend Development and Design and currently I'm looking for opportunities where Companies can fully use my skills for the success of the organization.

 ## Skills
-* ⚛ React
+* ⚛ React / Redux
-* 💻 HTML / CSS / BOOTSTRAP / SAAS / SCSS
+* 💻 HTML / CSS / BOOTSTRAP / SAAS / SCSS / Material UI / Adobe Photoshop /
 * ⚙ JavaScript / Es6
 * 🎨 UI / Design